Great Books make Great Teachers!

 One of the unique strengths of Connecting with History is its use of "real" books.

 Historians examine a variety of sources.
 Rather than merely digesting one person's point of view, Connecting with History allows your child to think critically and learn to actively seek information

 Most core books are assigned throughout the school year and form the core of your child's history studies for the year.

 Core Books include:

-- Textbook to provide a broad overview of a time period
+- Textbook or Companion Reader to provide a broad overview of a time period

 - Non-Fiction resources to help your child dig deeper into history